-Sun-bleached locks, deep tans, athletic physiques.
-It’s no wonder fashion has become obsessed with surf culture recently.
+Sun-bleached locks, deep tans, athletic physiques – it’s no wonder fashion has become obsessed with surf culture recently.
 If leisure time is the ultimate luxury, surfing’s fun-in-the-sun opportunities signal that the wearer has ample time to catch a wave.
-It’s the kind of message that lends itself to high fashion, whose frequent appropriation of recreational activities like skiing, skating, and now, surfing, benefits the consumer who wants to convey a lifestyle of je ne sais quoi and jetsetting.
-In other words, it’s cool to look like a surfer, even if you’ve never touched a board before.
+It’s the kind of message that lends itself to high fashion, whose frequent appropriation of recreational activities like skiing, skating, and now surfing benefits the consumer who wants to convey a lifestyle of all things je ne sais quoi and jetsetting.
+In other words, it’s cool to look like a surfer, even if you’ve never touched a board in your life.

-Born out of an ideal location in the South Pacific, where waves swell and surge with mighty force around Oceania’s myriad of islands, surfing was an integral part of Polynesian culture for hundreds of years before British settlers observed it in the late 18th century and documented it.
-Hawaii – which sits at the top of the Polynesian triangle – became a prime surf location in the early 20th century, thanks in large part to the “Father of Modern Surfing”, George Freeth, who created the longboard.
+Born out of an ideal location in the South Pacific, where waves swell and surge with mighty force around Oceania’s myriad of islands, surfing was an integral part of Polynesian culture for hundreds of years before British settlers observed and documented it in the late 18th century.
+Hawaii – which sits at the top of the Polynesian triangle – became a prime surf location in the early 20th century, thanks in large part to the “Father of Modern Surfing” George Freeth, who created the longboard.
 However, it wasn’t until 1975 that professional surfing contests started, which allowed professional surfers to develop careers.
 In 2018, surfing is a $7 billion global industry.